Data parallel attention#

 Deployment configuration#

-In data parallel attention, all replicas work together as a cohesive unit:
+In data parallel attention, all data parallel replicas within a data parallel group work together as a cohesive unit by leveraging Ray Serve’s gang scheduling capability:

 Rank assignment: Each replica receives a unique rank (0 to

-dp_size-1) from a coordinator.Request distribution: Ray Serve’s request router distributes requests across replicas using load balancing.
+data_parallel_size-1) from Ray Serve’s controller to start a vLLM data parallel server.Request distribution: Ray Serve’s request router distributes requests across replicas using load balancing.

-Collective operations: Replicas coordinate for collective operations (e.g., all-reduce) required by the model.
+Collective operations: Replicas coordinate for collective operations (e.g., all-reduce, dispatch and combine) required by the model.

 Runtime: No coordination overhead during request processing.